 Your random culture will be different from mine, and you’ll discover that the generator doesn’t just pick words out of nowhere.
 There’s a consistency to the culture that keeps everything believable even if the suggestions become exotic (like curried bananas with salt).

 The downside?
-You can’t save any of your culture.
+You can’t save any of your cultures.
 One single page refresh and everything is gone.
 So once you have a culture that looks about right take a screen capture of the screen or a generous Select All – Copy – Paste into a notebook.

 You can play with the generator yourself at Iron Arachne.com.